 Is all information confidential?

-Yes, students receiving aid are only known by the financial aid and business offices, so no teachers are ever aware of who receives aid nor are they asked for academic reports on any student.
+Yes, students receiving aid are only known by the financial aid and business offices, so teachers or administrators are not aware of who receives aid.

 Are there fee waivers for the PFS?

 Fee waivers for the PFS application are issued by SSS and are based on strict income criteria determined by SSS.
 Most families do not qualify and should expect to pay the application fee of $65.
 If you do meet the criteria, the waiver will be automatically applied at the end of the application.